thisisdavidbell/hello-operator/operator-sdk-0.18/README.md

 You can now use the Makefile target `deploy-operator` to deploy the operator and other artifacts (including correctly setting the image registry):
 - `make deploy-operator`

+Note: if you have already done this once, and deleted only the operator, you can redeploy just the operator with `make redeploy-operator`.

 Alternatively, update image in operator.yaml to actual value of echo "$IRHOSTNAME/$NAMESPACE/hello-operator:v0.0.1"